Sam Rockwell: 1989–1998: Early roles and rise to prominence

-The turning point in Rockwell's career was Tom DiCillo's film Box of Moonlight (1996), in which he played an eccentric man-child who dresses like Davy Crockett and lives in an isolated mobile home.
+The turning point in Rockwell's career was Tom DiCillo's independent buddy film Box of Moonlight (1996), in which he played a Tennessee hillbilly who dresses like Davy Crockett and lives in an isolated mobile home with stolen lawn decorations.
 The ensuing acclaim put him front and center with casting agents and newfound fans alike, with Rockwell himself acknowledging that "That film was definitely a turning point ...
 I was sort of put on some independent film map after 10 years in New York."
+Rockwell later elaborated: "People saw it at Sundance and it got me a lot of attention ...
+It led to Lawn Dogs, and Safe Men, and Jerry and Tom."

-He also received strong reviews for the film Lawn Dogs (1997), where he played a working-class lawn mower who befriends a wealthy 10-year-old girl (Mischa Barton) in an upper-class gated community in Kentucky; Rockwell's performance won him Best Actor honors at both the Montreal World Film Festival and the Catalan International Film Festival.
+He then received strong reviews for the film Lawn Dogs (1997), where he played a working-class landscaper who befriends a wealthy 10-year-old girl (Mischa Barton) in an upper-class gated community in Kentucky; Rockwell's performance won him Best Actor honors at both the Montreal World Film Festival and the Catalan International Film Festival.
 In 1999, Rockwell played the deranged prisoner William "Wild Bill" Wharton in the Stephen King prison drama The Green Mile.
 At the time of the film's shooting, Rockwell explained why he was attracted to playing such unlikable characters.
 He said, "I like that dark stuff.
 I think heroes should be flawed.
 There's a bit of self-loathing in there, and a bit of anger ...
 But after this, I've really got to play some lawyers, or a British aristocrat, or they'll put a label on me."